 The Assessor is responsible for estimating the value of your property, which determines your assessed valuation.
 The Assessor does not determine your property taxes.
 Instead, the assessed valuation determines the overall share of taxes you pay.
 Because your assessment affects your property taxes, it is important that your assessed value be accurate and fair.
 It is also important that you understand how the value of your property is estimated and what can cause property values to change.

 A property’s value can change for many reasons.
-The most obvious is that the property changes: a bedroom, garage, or swimming pool is added, or part of the property is destroyed by flood or fire.
+The most obvious is that the property changes: a garage, or swimming pool is added, or part of the property is destroyed by flood or fire.
 The most frequent cause of a change in value is a change in the market value.

 State Equalized Value (SEV): 50% of Market Value or True Cash Value, commonly referred to as your property assessment.